-- Lead others to effectively communicate orally and in writing.
-Police and a percent philosophy statement related to their - Refine one's personal philosophy statement related to their discipline/career field. - Analyze and lead discussions on current issues related to the student's discipline/career field. - Solve problems related to the student's discipline/career field. - Practice and lead life-long learning activities as they relate to professional responsibilities. - Read, interpret, conduct, and contribute scholarly research consistent with department, university, state, and federal practices. - Apply statistical methods to interpret, describe, and infer from existing or newly generated data. - Interact with, contribute to, and lead professional, government, and other stakeholder organizations in the student's discipline/career field.
+- Refine one's personal philosophy statement related to their discipline/ career field. - Identify, analyze and lead discussions on current issues related to the student's discipline/career field. - Practice and lead life-long learning activities as they relate to professional responsibilities. - Read, interpret, conduct, and contribute scholarly research consistent with department, university, state, and federal practices. - Apply statistical methods to interpret, describe, and infer from existing or newly generated data. - Provide leadership to one's professional, technical, and governmental organizations in the student's discipline/career field.

 This advanced program is designed for individuals who are currently involved in or planning careers in the administration and/or teaching Career and Technical education programs.